totemorg/totem/README.md

 ### TOTEM.dsThread(req, cb)
 Start a dataset thread.

-In phase 1/3 of the session setup, the following is added to this req:
+In phase 1/3 of the session setup, the following is added to this request:

 	cookie: "...."		// client cookie string
 	agent: "..."		// client browser info